Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 Con To Mixing Your Paint Color

-The only thing is that you have to be careful that you have enough of that color.
+The only thing is that you have to make sure you have enough of that color.
 You will not be able to just go to the store and order it as easily.

 I have even mixed paints to paint small rooms (like the bedroom in our basement) just so we don’t waste paint and money.